Student Organizations: Recognition

 - use of university facilities and services for meetings and recruitment activities

 - use of university advertising opportunities for recruitment purposes

 - authorization to establish a university fundraising account

-The Office of Student Involvement and Leadership may require that some groups gain approval from another university department during this provisional period.
-For example, a new academic group must first gain approval from the appropriate academic department before full recognition is granted.
-Groups that have alternate requirements for approval will be informed of that process upon application.
+When a proposed student organization overlaps with the stated purpose of another group or department, the Office of Student Involvement and Leadership may require that some groups gain endorsement from another university department during this provisional period.
+For example, a new academic group must first gain endorsement from the appropriate academic department before full recognition is granted.
+Groups that have alternate requirements will be informed of that process upon application.

 Guidelines for full recognition: Full recognition is granted if organizations meet standards that include, but are not limited to: